jaimiea/Jaimiea-portfolio/critique-by-design.md

 <br>

-I**nsights from user feedback:**
+**Redesign:**
-- simple, accessibility when choosing colors, caption, informative or more interesting title
+-what your redesigned data visualization shows,

-Finally, talk about what your redesigned data visualization shows, what you attempted to show or do differently. (describe changes, troubleshooting, excel data revisions)
+-what you attempted to show or do differently. describe changes (horizontal bars, simplified label to Spending (USD), better title, caption, legend, used blue and grey, axis labels, -(describe changes, troubleshooting, excel data revisions)
 challenges: could not use 2021 data to tell story about the article's take on global conflict and china and Russia.
-Seemed irrelevant
+Seemed irrelevant (USEFULLNESS, completeness
 Excel data showed Billons and thousands and tableau could not read the values correctly.
 Needed to change raw data to billions for accurate visualization

 ultimately opted for a simple redesign.